 And I didn’t know.
 I had no insight whatsoever as to why I was self-destructing.
 To me, I was just trying to get to a ‘decent’ weight.
 My goal weight was less than 80 pounds… was that a problem?
 I didn’t think so, and didn’t understand why anybody else thought that was an issue.
 My body, my goal, my business.
 For the most part, I just avoided people.
-My roommate moved out because I was too quiet…And at 135 pounds, my ribs stuck out; I’m built funny.
+My roommate moved out because I was too quiet…And at 135 pounds on a 5’7″ frame (degenerative disc changes have shaved an inch off now), my ribs stuck out; I’m built funny.
 My dorm neighbor would wince when she saw me in my skating leotard on my way to the campus rink.
 Losing another 50+ pounds wouldn’t have worked- but I didn’t see the problem.
 That was a problem.

 And food… I avoided food.
 My usual Monday thru Friday ‘menu’ was four ‘meals’ of ten laxative tablets and a 16 ounce bottle of Diet Rite soda.
 IF I got snagged into showing up for dinner, I’d eat 1/2 of a baked potato, and then run the twelve flights of stairs to my room.
 For my PE class, I ran to attendance, and then ran back to the dorm as my personal activity plan.
 (I got a ‘B’- not good, but I was starting to fall apart).
 On weekends, the hunger finally got me by the scruff of the neck and hauled me into an eating frenzy that could include two tubes of Pringles, a pint of dip, a pint of ice cream, a package of cheese (8 ounce), candy, and when I was really desperate, going into the floor trash room and picking the cheese out of the pizza boxes left from Friday and Saturday nights.
 I never got caught, and I honestly don’t think I would have stopped if I had.
 I may have been more careful, but when the binges hit, there was no stopping them.

 I was sent to a psych hospital, as eating disorder patients were back then.
 There was no specialized treatment, so I was in with the raging schizophrenics and wet-rag bipolars in their ‘down’ phases.
-There was the one guy who did somersaults down the hallway for 30-40 minutes at a time in a manic phase (geez, made my head spin to watch him).
-And the girl who screamed an unearthly scream in the ‘quiet room’.
-That sound was incredibly disturbing, and disturbed all who heard her.
+There was the one guy who did somersaults down the hallway for 30-40 minutes at a time in a manic phase (geez, made my head hurt to watch him).
+And the girl who screamed an unearthly scream in the ‘quiet room’- she’d fallen from a 2nd story window and had head injury issues.
+That sound was incredibly disturbing, and made the blood run cold for all who heard her.
 I ‘just’ didn’t want to eat…and I kept company with some serious psych patients.
-At least it was a private hospital, which helped a lot, but it was no spa-setting like they have now.
+At least it was a private hospital (state hospitals still existed), which helped a lot, but it was no spa-setting like they have now.